 To support this vision work has been undertaken by the partnership to assess the scope for re-opening stations at Wellington and Cullompton.
 This has included consideration of the likely patronage from the stations, the options for providing train services to them, and the technical feasibility of providing stations for the two towns.

 In May 2020, the partnership was successful in securing funding of up to £50k from the Department for Transport’s “Restoring your Railway” Ideas Fund.
-This funding will support the development of the Strategic Outline Business Case (SOBC).
-The SOBC is the first phase of work for a major infrastructure intervention and is due to be finalised later this year.
-Once this work is completed we can expect a decision in early 2021 on whether it is appropriate to progress to the next stage of the project and enter the Rail Network Enhancements Pipeline.
+This funding was used to support the development of the Strategic Outline Business Case (SOBC).

 The SOBC has now been submitted to the Department for Transport and we are waiting for the formal assessment.
 For more information please read the latest press release.